 - 9.1.1 Other than when Section 9.1.2. applies, the Chief Administrative Officer or the Treasurer are authorized to transfer Approved Budgets, including any uncommitted General Contingency, or the Capital Levy Reserve where the net required transfer is equal to or less than \$50,000.
-All such transfers will be reported in the Quarterly Financial Report. - 9.1.2 During the period of an election year, when the actions of the outgoing Council have become restricted in accordance with Section 275 of the Municipal Act 2001, as amended, or when there are no meetings of the outgoing Council held after nomination day during which budget transfers can be authorized by Council, the Chief Administrative Officer, in consultation with the Treasurer, is authorized to transfer Approved Budgets, including any uncommitted General Contingency, or the Capital Levy Reserve, and to pre-commit future year(s)' budget(s).
-All such budget transfers or budget pre-commitments will be reported in the December 31 Quarterly Financial Report. - 9.1.3 The Chief Administrative Officer or the Treasurer are authorized to create a budget where 100% funding has become available, subsequent to the annual budget approval, for a specific Deliverable, and where no new full-time staff are required.
+All such transfers will be reported in the Quarterly Financial Report. - 9.1.2 During the period of an election year, when the actions of the outgoing Council have become restricted in accordance with Section 275 of the Municipal Act 2001, as amended, or when there are no meetings of the outgoing Council until the first meeting of the new Council, during which budget transfers can be authorized by Council, the Chief Administrative Officer, in consultation with the Treasurer, is authorized to transfer Approved Budgets, including any uncommitted General Contingency, or the Capital Levy Reserve, and to pre-commit future year(s)' budget(s) and that the Administrative Staff Committee be delegated the authority to approve an award of contract, or amend a contract, that would otherwise require Council's approval.
+All such budget transfers, budget pre-commitments and contract awards will be reported in the next Quarterly Financial Report. - 9.1.3 The Chief Administrative Officer or the Treasurer are authorized to create a budget and execute the funding agreement where 100% funding has become available, subsequent to the annual budget approval, for a specific Deliverable, and where no new full-time staff are required.
 All such budget creation will be reported in the Quarterly Financial Report.